Tools and Strategies

 2. Comprehensive Integration

-Integrate culturally diverse information/perspectives into all aspects of teaching.
+Integrate culturally diverse information, narratives and perspectives into all aspects of teaching.
 Consider moving beyond the constraints of a cultural history month by incorporating multiple perspectives into all aspects of the curriculum.

 3. Time and Maturation

 Allow time for a process to develop.
 Introduce less complex topics at first, and create time to establish trust.
-Begin discussions by developing ground rules that allow for honest discussion within a respectful context.
-Recognize that the long history of mistrust between people in different groups will influence classroom discussions.
+Begin discussions by developing classroom guidelines that allow for honest discussion within a respectful context.
+Recognize that the long history of mistrust between people in different groups may influence classroom discussions.

 4. Accepting Environment

 Establish an environment that allows for mistakes.
-Since most people have been unconsciously acculturated into prejudicial and stereotypical thinking, individuals may not be aware that certain attitudes are hurtful to others.
-Acknowledge that intolerant thinking will surface from time to time in others and ourselves.
-Educators should model non-defensive responses when told that something they said or did was offensive to someone.
-Assume good will and make that assumption a common practice in the classroom.
+Since most people have been unconsciously conditioned into prejudicial and stereotypical thinking, individuals may not be aware that certain attitudes are hurtful or harmful to others.
+Acknowledge that stereotypical and biased thinking will surface from time to time in others and ourselves.
+Educators can model non-defensive responses when they are told that something they said or did was offensive to someone.

 5. Intervention

-Be prepared to respond to purposely-directed acts of bias.
-Students will carefully observe how educators intervene when someone is the target of discriminatory or hate-based behavior.
-Silence in the face of injustice conveys the impression that prejudicial behavior is condoned or not worthy of attention.
-Make it clear to students and their families that name-calling will not be allowed in the classroom.
-Appropriate and timely intervention is critical in establishing a safe classroom environment where all students can succeed.
+Be prepared to respond to intentional acts of bias.
+Students will carefully observe how educators intervene when someone is the target of discriminatory or bias-based behavior.
+Silence in the face of injustice conveys the message that prejudicial behavior is condoned or not worthy of attention.
+Make it clear to students and their families that name-calling and other harmful language will not be allowed in the classroom.
+Appropriate and timely intervention is critical in establishing a safe classroom environment where all students can learn and thrive.

 6. Life-long Learning

 Keep abreast of current anti-bias education issues and discuss them with students.
-Clip articles from newspapers and magazines and post them in the classroom.
-Educators should let students know that they consider themselves learners, and that they see themselves as part of the learning process.
+Share relevant resources including articles, videos, blogs, etc. Educators can let students know that they consider themselves life-long learners and that they see themselves as part of the learning process.

 7. Discovery Learning